RIP: Two Historic Bars that Closed During the Pandemic

 It's National Tequila Day!!!
 And few three syllable words strike as much fear and loathing into...

 In the late 1800's, early 1900's Buffalo Bill Cody was semi-retired at his home in Golden Colorado, overlooking Denver.
-Below him, in Denver, one of the scouts that worked for him, Henry H. "Shorty Scout" Zietz had opened a saloon, which he called the Buckhorn Exchange.
+Belowapple_drink him, in Denver, one of the scouts that worked for him, Henry H. "Shorty Scout" Zietz had opened a saloon, which he called the Buckhorn Exchange.

 Apparently this was a favorite of Cody casino online whenever he was in Denver, and would stop in and order his favorite drink, a cocktail made half and half with apple cider and whiskey (probably rye).